MrMiget/Tinf0il/README.md

 <h1 align="center">Tinf0il</h1>

-Tinf0il is the fastest web proxy for Windows devices!
+Tinf0il is a fast and sleak web proxy for windows 10/11

 ## Deployment